nightlegend/apigateway/README.md

 If you need a [frond-end](https://github.com/nightlegend/Dashboard) template, It`s will be help you.

 If you need a [SOCKET-SERVER](https://github.com/nightlegend/hi), It`s can help you.

+If you interest grpc, I am happy to give a sample to you, [GRPC-GO](https://github.com/nightlegend/grpc-server-go), hope you love it, thanks. (development stage)

 <small>Keep update to here for latest changed.
 Thanks for you love it.</small>